cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 - Building and testing takes 19 minutes for the longest
 - Generating haddock documentation and running the benchmarks takes 28 minutes for the longest
-- documentation (which will need artifact generated in previous steps) will take 14 minutes
+- documentation (which will need artifacts generated in previous steps) will take 14 minutes
 - In total, this run took 1 hour and 16 minutes.